KrishnaD098/Redis-Cache/README.md

 ### Features

-- Uses Redis for caching recent chat messages with a TTL of 180 seconds.
+- Uses Redis for caching recent chat messages with a TTL.

 - Stores messages in MongoDB for permanent storage.